2021 is right around the corner and for most of us it can’t come fast enough. We’re ready to turn the page on 2020 and start afresh.

 I chose the word “evaluate” because even if I didn’t quite reach the goal I set at the beginning of the year, I might still have made significant progress and be able to check it off as a victory.
 Or perhaps my goals changed as the year progressed.

-Conversely, if you did achieve your goals, you can evaluate what helped you to succeed so you can repeat that success with new goals in 2021.
+Conversely, if you did achieve your goals, you can evaluate what helped you to succeed so you can repeat that success with new goals.

-2. What new skills did you learn this year?
+2. What skills did you learn this year?

 I love jotting down any new skills I learned because it shows how I grew as a person in the past year.
-It’s fascinating to think about how you can do something now that you couldn’t in 2019.
+It’s fascinating to think about how you can do something now that you couldn’t twelve months ago.

 As a writer, I love learning new skills as they help me widen the topics I can write about.
 I wrote an article here about the many different hobbies of famous writers.